Message to the College on Coronavirus: Governor Cooper Moves State to Phase 3

 - The existing alcohol curfew is extended.

 The college continues to offer its fall classes in multiple formats – online, hybrid, blended, and face-to-face.
 (Hybrid and blended courses include both online and some face-to-face instruction.)
-Short session fall classes begin Oct.
+8-week session fall classes begin Oct.
 14, and Nov.
 11.

 For students who attend classes on campus, please read the Student Guide to Returning to Campus carefully.
 It’s important you follow all of the safety practices detailed in the guide.
 These include wearing a face covering, keeping a social distance from others, washing your hands frequently, self-monitoring for possible COVID-19 symptoms, and staying home if you feel ill at all.